kellim/link-collector/README.md

 ## Run the Project Locally

 ### Initial Steps for setting up this Repo
 * Setup Vagrant on your local machine.
 See https://www.udacity.com/wiki/ud197/install-vagrant for instructions.
+Please note that when running the virtual machine, do not follow those instructions exactly.
+Instead, run the virtual machine from the `link-collector` directory since there is a config file in that directory for this project.
 * Download this repo as `link-collector` to your local machine and put it in the `vagrant` directory.
 * Rename the file `secret.py.config` in the `link-collector` directory to `secret.py`.
 * Enter your own secret key of randomly generated characters in `secret.py` as the value for the variable `SECRET_KEY`.